Dinozaurs: Humans

-The tour guide at the Dinotarium.
+Naomi is a tour guide at the Dinotarium.
 Whenever she sees that the Dino Knights are missing, she gets someone to look and the Dino Knights are back she is told to need a vacation which she herself sometimes also believes.
 Naomi gets along great with Kaito and Rena as they often come to visit the Dinotarium.
-She is the one who figures out that Supersaurus is being controlled by Dark Dragon by climbing up on its neck while asleep and realizing that one of the neck bones is not like the others.
-However, Naomi faints at the sight of Dino Tyranno.
-Naomi is told by Dr. Abbot she was dreaming when she wakes up.
+She is the one who figures out that Supersaurus is being controlled by Dark Dragon by climbing up on its neck while asleep and realizing that one of the neck bones is not like the others, but Naomi faints at the sight of Dino Tyranno.
+Naomi is told by Dr. Abbot that she was dreaming when she wakes up.